Company formations Service in Burkina Faso

-The most popular city for company formation in Burkina Faso is Cotonou.
-Cotonou is Burkina Faso’s main business hub, and many types of companies feel that it makes most sense to start a company in the economic capital city, which also attracts the greatest number of tourists and business travellers.
-If you would like to know more about Company Formation in Cotonou, contact our company formation officers in case you like to have more information or would like even to visit our office in Cotonou.
-Hence, Cotonou is popular for company formation by industrialist and traders.
-Cotonou has great start-up ecosystem.
+The most popular city for company formation in Burkina Faso is Ouagadougou.
+Ouagadougou is Burkina Faso’s main business hub, and many types of companies feel that it makes most sense to start a company in the economic capital city, which also attracts the greatest number of tourists and business travellers.
+If you would like to know more about Company Formation in Ouagadougou, contact our company formation officers in case you like to have more information or would like even to visit our office in Ouagadougou.
+Hence, Ouagadougou is popular for company formation by industrialist and traders.
+Ouagadougou has great start-up ecosystem.

 Upon starting a business in Burkina Faso, the following costs must be considered:

 • The company formation administrative costs, which is charged by local authorities for the registration of the company (less than 50 EUR);

 • The notary fees (for certain types of companies, especially private limited with share capital above 15,000 EUR), which is charged by the notary - This fee is included in the company formation fee of Kafui & Partners (1,000 – 1,500 EUR);